Nanaimo Bar Recipe

 -

 Press the mixture into the bottom of an ungreased 8x8 pan.
-Set aside and move onto the Second Layer!
+Set aside or chill and move onto the Second Layer!

 -